-Interzero -Your authorised representative for EPR service in Spain
+Interzero -Your authorised representative for EPR services in Spain

 If you are a company without a registered office in Spain, you can entrust us with your Extended Producer´s responsibilities.
 We’ll act as your authorised representative.